We Need Your Help!

 Excited to start making a difference in the lives of homeless cats and dogs?
 Begin your volunteer application process today by clicking on the link below!

-For more information, please contact our Volunteer & Outreach Coordinator, Stacey Wilson, at volunteer@lchspets.org
+For more information, please contact our Volunteer & Outreach Coordinator at volunteer@lchspets.org

 Requirements